-Statistics Canada released new data a few days ago on greenhouse gas emission in Canada.
+In January, Statistics Canada released data on greenhouse gas emission in Canada.
 With the federal government’s heavy-handed imposition of a carbon pricing scheme on New Brunswick, this evidence shows an astonishing gap in logic.

 From 2009 to 2016, New Brunswick’s total emission of greenhouse gas went down by 15%.
 Manufacturing (-10%), transportation and warehousing (-12.8%), other services and public administration (-25.4%), utilities and construction (-30.9%), mining, quarrying, and oil and gas extraction (-35.9%) and the biggest drop in emissions came from wholesale and retail sectors (-50.6%).
 The only two categories where our emissions increased during this period were agriculture, forestry, fishing and hunting (+4%) and households (+11.6%).

 Once you see these numbers, you can’t unsee them.